Visiting FAQ and Announcements

 - Copying may take place Tuesday–Friday, 10:00 a.m.–4:00 p.m.
 Due to heavy traffic in the galleries, copying is prohibited during the Thanksgiving holiday weekend and at any time between Christmas and New Year’s Day.

-- The most up-to-date information on current, upcoming, and past exhibitions can be found at the above location.
+The most up-to-date information on current, future, and past exhibitions can be found at the above link.

 - This innovative gallery blends art, technology, and interpretation to inspire you to explore the museum's permanent collection.
 Inside the gallery, you'll have a chance to see real works of art from the museum's collection and participate in hands-on and technology-based activities to explore these works like never before.

 The revolutionary space also features the largest multitouch MicroTile screen in the United States and displays over 3,500 images of objects from the museum’s world-renowned permanent collection.
 You can further enhance your visit by using ArtLens, the museum's iPad app.
 Before, during, or after your visit, you can enjoy over nine hours of additional multimedia content, indluding audio tour segments, videos, additional contextual information, and an interactive map.

 - Service animals accompanying disabled individuals are welcome.

 - Sketching with pencils is permitted for adults in the museum’s collections galleries but not in special exhibitions.
 Groups of students under 18 must register as a group for a studio class.